Royal Observer Corps: ROC Association

 In 1986 the Royal Observer Corps Association (ROCA) was established with membership open to members of the ROC to provide close and continuing links between former ROC members.
-The association is organised on a regional basis with representation in each of the twenty five groups.
+The association is organised on a regional basis with representation in each of the twenty-five groups.
 Each group produces and distributes a magazine several times a year to keep the membership informed of developments and both local or national news.

 The stated aims of the association are:

-The association has actively continued since the ROC disbanded and still provides an additional contact point for ex-observers and their dependants.
-The ROCA also organises the annual reunion weekend each October at a suitable holiday resort hotel and provides an ROC contingent to the annual Remembrance Sunday event at the Cenotaph in London.
+The association has actively continued since the ROC disbanded and still provides an additional contact point for ex-observers and their dependents.
+The ROCA also organises the annual reunion weekend each October at a suitable holiday resort hotel, and also provides an ROC contingent to attend the annual National Service of Remembrance, at the Cenotaph in London, on Remembrance Sunday.

-Many control and post crews have formed sub-groups of the ROCA and have continued to meet on a weekly or monthly basis throughout the years since the initial stand down in 1991.
+Many control and post crews have formed sub-groups of the ROCA and have continued to meet on a weekly or monthly basis throughout the years since the initial stand-down in 1991.
 Meeting at local Royal Air Forces Association Clubs or hotels, they invite visiting speakers, or arrange visits to local places of interest.
 Local ROCA members turn out for Remembrance Sunday and parades all over the country, with former members being permitted to wear the ROC beret and cap badge, together with any medals.

 During early 2008, ROCA 17 Group (North Wales) and 4 Group (Colchester) seceded from the national organisation.
 Both groups rejoined the association in 2012.

 Commemorating 'The Corps'

 On 12 September 2008, a replica of a No. 41 Squadron Spitfire MkIIA, wearing the "Observer Corps" badge and title, was installed as gate guardian at RAF High Wycombe.
 The original aircraft on which the replica is based; EB-Z ser. no P7666, was the personal aircraft of Sqn/Ldr Donald Finlay, Commanding Officer of No. 41 Squadron at RAF Hornchurch.
 This aircraft being one of two which Observer Corps personnel raised sufficient funds in order to purchase for the RAF at the start of World War II.
 (In 2010 a BAe Harrier GR9A was adorned with the tail code EB-Z and title "Observer Corps" in order to mark the 70th anniversary of the Battle of Britain.
-Harrier ZG857 displayed these additional markings during the months which preceded the type's retirement from RAF service in March 2011).
+Harrier ZG857 displayed these additional markings during the months which preceded the type's retirement from RAF/RN service in March 2011.
+The aircraft was subsequently sold to the United States Department of Defense and was stored at the 309th Aerospace Maintenance and Regeneration Group (AMARG), at Davis-Monthan AFB, prior to being scrapped in August 2023).